Mali-yakobov/fusion-project/README.md

 # Fusion Project
-Final students project for implementing and visualizing fusion of geographic sensorial data.
+Final students Java project for implementing fusion of geographic sensorial data, and and visualizing the results using Google Maps.

 See poster and presentation in "Poster And Presentation" folder for more details.